 Federal Stafford Loans are available to students through Marietta College's Direct Loan Program.
 An origination fee and guarantee premium are charged by the lender at the time each loan is made.
-Repayment of Stafford Loans begins six months after the student ceases to be enrolled at least half-time.
-Thereafter, simple interest is charged and regular monthly payments of not less than \$50 are required.
+Repayment of Stafford Loans begins six months after the student ceases to be enrolled at least half-time and regular monthly payments of not less than \$50 are required.
+Simple interest is charged once the student leaves school.